MVT Architecture

 INTRODUCTION TO DJANGO

-The Model-View-Template (MVT) is a design pattern implemented by Django, a popular web framework.
+The Model-View-Template (MVT) is a design pattern encouraged by Django, a popular web framework.
 It helps separate concerns by dividing the application’s structure into three main components: the model, the view, and the template.
 Each component has its own responsibility, making it easier to manage code, implement business logic, and maintain a clear separation between data handling, user interface, and application logic.

 Why MVT?